Obarun/66/doc/index.md

 - **Automatic Logger Creation (not mandatory)**: Automatically creates dedicated loggers for each service, covering both classic and oneshot service types.
 - **Help on I/O Redirection**: Provides keywords in frontend files for easy control over standard input, output, and error redirection.
 - **Service Notification**: Ensures services are fully ready before managing their dependency chains, using a readiness notification mechanism.
+- **Event System**: A service can [react to what happens on the system](66-event.html) instead of being wired into the dependency graph — restart when a file changes, start on a schedule or a timer, act when another service goes down, or wait for a named event raised by hand or by 66 itself.
+Its defining trait: **a service reacts on itself and on nothing else** — the rule has no target, it lives in the frontend of the very service it affects.
+- **Runtime Environment**: A session can [publish variables to every supervised service](66-env.html) after the scandir is up — `DISPLAY`, `XAUTHORITY` and anything else only a session knows — without touching a single frontend file.
 - **Service Organization as a Tree**: Allows quick management and visualization of service groups within a tree structure.
 - **Service Status Overview**: Offers a comprehensive set of tools to monitor the state of services and access detailed information easily.
 - **User Service Declaration**: Users can declare and manage their own services, facilitating personalized service management.